asterics/AsTeRICS/Documentation/docs/plugins/processors/AmazonEchoControl.md

 which is accessible via the web interface (the plugin connects via HTTP REST API).
 You can run either HTTP or HTTPS, in order to fulfill any security requirements.

-**Is not implemented right now.
-(Date: 12.01.2020)**

-In addition, it is also possible to provide HTTP basic authentication with username/password.
-Please note, that any saved password in the AsTeRICS model is stored in the model file in PLAINTEXT!
+### Installation
 To run openHAB without password authentication, start openHAB with this command:

-On Linux:
+On Linux and macOS:
 _bash ./start\_debug.sh_

 On Windows:
 in the openHAB folder, double click on start_debug.sh

-**Is not implemented right now.
-(Date: 12.01.2020)**
-To start with password authentication, use following command:
-_bash ./start\_debug.sh -Djava.security.auth.login.config=./etc/login.conf_
-The user configuration is handled via this file:
-_openHAB\_runtime/configurations/users.cfg_ Please note, that the first line is necessary, so do not remove it!
-Further information on configuration and usage of openHAB is available on the openHAB GitHub page ([openHAB wiki][2]).

-After the installation and openHAB is running, start the browser and use localhost:8080 for HTTP and localhost:8443 for HTTPS.
+After the installing and running openHAB, start the browser and use localhost:8080 for HTTP and localhost:8443 for HTTPS.
 ([openHAB installation guide][3]).

 Initial setup of openHAB and installation of the AmazonEchoControl binding:<br/> ([openHAB first-time setup][4])
-1. Select the **Standard (recommended setup)**, this step can take a while
+1. Select **Standard (recommended setup)**, this step can take a while
 2. Select the **PAPER UI**
 3. Go to **Add-ons** in the control panel and on Tab **BINDINGS** and search for **Amazon Echo Control Binding** and click on install
 4. Go to **Configuration** and click on **Things** and create a new Amazon Echo Control Binding Thing
 5. Click on **Amazon Account** and accept it by pressing on the tick
 6. After that, use this link to connect openHAB with your **Amazon Account** (http://localhost:8080/amazonechocontrol/)
-7. Back in the **Configuration** menu and click on **Things**, the account should be online
+7. Back in the **Configuration** menu click on **Things**, the account should be online
 8. If everything worked, go to **Inbox** and accept the two new **Things**
 9. The things will show up in the **Control** area

-(if not follow the instruction at: [openHAB: AmazonEchoControl-Binding][5])
+(if not, follow the instruction at: [openHAB: AmazonEchoControl-Binding][5])

 ![Screenshot: Amazon Account Online](img/amazonaccount.JPG "Screenshot: Amazon Account Online")

-##AmazonEchoControl Plugin
+## AmazonEchoControl Plugin

 ![Screenshot: AmazonEchoControl Plugin](img/amazonechocontrolplugin.PNG "Screenshot: AmazonEchoControl Plugin")